franzbu/HAeating/README.md

   <img src="https://github.com/user-attachments/assets/7e730be2-fc2a-40d4-a25d-f43063d35c0e" height="300" />
 </p>

 Additionally, the ESP's firmware can be extended with the ability to work independently from HA in a so called `Master` mode, to which it switches automatically if the connection to HA is interrupted, e.g., during a reboot.
-It then calculates the heating flow temperature according to the settings in its own web interface (in case heating was on when the connection got disrupted, heating continues for 20 minutes with the last set flow temperature) and starts and stops the heating according to its schedule ('#' ignores anything afterwards; '8-10' determines the heating period, and '@', if present, stands for the increased - or decreased in case of a negative value - flow temperature; this can be used when the delta between room temp and target temp is bigger, for example, in the morning).
+It then calculates the HFFT according to the settings in its own web interface (in case heating was on when the connection got disrupted, heating continues for 20 minutes with the last set HFFT) and starts and stops the heating according to its schedule ('#' ignores anything afterwards; '8-10' determines the heating period, and '@', if present, stands for the increased - or decreased in case of a negative value - HFFT; this can be used when the delta between room temp and target temp is bigger, for example, in the morning).

 <img width="622" height="882" alt="Screenshot 2026-02-16 at 11 41 33 AM" src="https://github.com/user-attachments/assets/edfd262e-ddd3-4d51-8b6a-a1eb00d2acb4" />